This section is only for final, post-defence submission of theses and dissertations.

 IMPORTANT - CREATIVE ARTS ONLY:

-5. Convert your thesis to a single PDF.
-The PDF file must be compatible with Adobe Acrobat version 5, and must not be in "secured" format.
-Secured PDFs cannot be archived in perpetuity.
+5. Convert your thesis to a single non-secured PDF file.
+The PDF file must be compatible with Adobe Acrobat version 5, and must not be in "secured" format or password-protected. cIRcle does not accept secured or password-protected PDFs due to access and preservation concerns.
+If you have questions, please contact the cIRcle staff.

 The preferred conversion tool is Adobe Acrobat.
 This ETD Tutorial provides information about PDFs including conversion from Microsoft Word to PDF.